PFTL/website/content/blog/13_storing_data.rst

     np.savetxt('A_data.dat', data)

 Go ahead and open the file with any text editor.
 You will see that you have a column of all the values in your array.
-This is very handy, because this file can be read with any other program that supports reading text files.
+This is very handy, because the file can be read with any other program that supports reading text files.
 So far, this example is very simplistic because it stores only one array.
 Imagine that you want to store two arrays, like the ones needed to make a simple plot.
 First, let's generate both arrays:

 .. code-block:: python